-3. In case the relationship of the operator to this discovery system ends, which implies the system is no longer trusted.
-Then the eMNS automatically withdraws its registration in the discovery system.
+3. In case the relationship between the operator and a discovery system ends, which implies the system is no longer trusted, then the eMnS automatically deletes its registration in the discovery system.

+Editor’s Note: How the “is no longer trusted” would be handled by the authentication and authorization and system is FFS, since it is not clear how a non-trust party can be trusted to delete a registration entry.